Xenoveritas/hexed/README.md

 Yep.

 It was also very quick to write and lets me add in features that I want, most of which have to do with writing small snippets of JavaScript to manipulate data and see how it works.

+## Setting Up and Running

+Right now getting Hexed up and running should be as simple as installing [node](https://nodejs.org/) and then running `npm install` followed by either `npm run win` (if on Windows) or `npm run mac` if on OS X.